arresteddevops/ado-hugo/README.md

 ### Credits

 Thanks to <a href = "https://github.com/nozzle">nozzle</a> for the <a href = "https://github.com/nozzle/hugo-snippets">hugo-snippets</a> repo, which we use for adding wonderful SEO and social sharing markup!

+Thanks to Jess Frazelle for clueing us into the awesome previews with Netlify!